minio/docs/source/reference/minio-mc-admin.rst

    security best practices for your operating system for inputting sensitive information on the command line.

-Use the :mc-cmd:`mc alias set` command to add the deployment to the :program:`mc` configuration.
+Use the :mc:`mc alias set` command to add the deployment to the :program:`mc` configuration.

 .. code-block:: shell